White Irish

-White Irish is an ethnicity classification used in the 2011 United Kingdom Census.
-In the 2011 census, the White Irish population was 585,177 or 1% of Great Britain's total population.
+White Irish is an ethnicity classification used in the census in the United Kingdom for England, Scotland and Wales.
+In the 2021 census, the White Irish population was 564,342 or 0.9% of Great Britain's total population.
+This was a slight fall from the 2011 census which recorded 585,177 or 1% of the total population.

 This total does not include the White Irish population estimate for Northern Ireland, where only the term 'White' is used in ethnic classification and such White British people and White Irish are amalgamated.
 National identity is listed separately in NI, where 28.7% of those who identified as White classified themselves as Irish only or Irish with one or more additional categories (e.g. Irish and Northern Irish at 1.1%), making up a significant portion of the population.

 Terminology

 Census classifications

 For the 2011 census, in England and Wales the ethnicity self-classification section included the category of White Irish as the second option, after White British.
 Where Scotland differs in the White British category, by breaking down the option into two different categories (White Scottish and Other White British); the Scottish census maintains the same naming convention, listing White Irish as the third option in the ethnic group section.
 In Northern Ireland, the White Irish classification did not appear, the only choice being 'White'.

 National Identity is listed separately in Northern Ireland, with those who identified themselves as White in the 2011 census choosing one or more options.
-'White' and 'Irish' made up 455,161 (25.1 percent) out of a total population of 1,810,863 (of all ethnic backgrounds).
-When including those who listed themselves as 'White', and 'Irish' or 'Irish' plus one, or more, other National Identity; there were 520,586 persons (28.7 percent).
-These additional White multi-identity groupings included combinations such as "White: Irish and Northern Irish" at 19,044 (1.1 percent), "White: British and Irish" at 11,684 (0.6 percent), and "White: British, Irish and Northern Irish" at 18,249 (1.0 percent).
+'White' and 'Irish' made up 455,161 (25.1 per cent) out of a total population of 1,810,863 (of all ethnic backgrounds).
+When including those who listed themselves as 'White', and 'Irish' or 'Irish' plus one, or more, other National Identity; there were 520,586 persons (28.7 per cent).
+These additional White multi-identity groupings included combinations such as "White: Irish and Northern Irish" at 19,044 (1.1 per cent), "White: British and Irish" at 11,684 (0.6 per cent), and "White: British, Irish and Northern Irish" at 18,249 (1.0 per cent).